 My friends and I found a loophole where drinks where the drinks are marginally cheaper when you’re not in port and subjected to local taxes.
 Drink on shore, opt for the cocktail of the day or go sober.
 Don’t think you can buy alcohol on shore and bring it back with you either – it will be confiscated until you disembark.

-Instead of using cash on board you get a card linked to your cabin and credit card which expenses for any purchases, drinks, gratuities and excursions are charged to.
+Instead of using cash on board a cruise ship you get a card linked to your cabin and credit card which expenses for any purchases, drinks, gratuities and excursions are charged to.
 It can be quite a shock when you check out and the bill requires settling!

 You should check out the daily schedule of events

-So you know when and where all the activities are happening and what you need to be wearing – quizes, sports activities (cruise ships theses days can have rock climbing walls and surf simulators) movies, shows, dinner attire.
+These are delivered to your cabin and mean you can read when and where all the activities are happening and what you need to be wearing – quizes, sports activities (cruise ships theses days can have rock climbing walls and surf simulators) movies, shows, dinner attire.

 And most importantly, you need to be clear on when to be back on the ship so you don’t get left behind!